apache/gravitino/docs/spark-connector/spark-catalog-iceberg.md

 SELECT * FROM employee TIMESTAMP AS OF '2024-05-27 01:01:00';
 SELECT * FROM employee FOR SYSTEM_TIME AS OF '2024-05-27 01:01:00';

--- Time travel to snapshot with id 1L
-SELECT * FROM employee VERSION AS OF 1;
-SELECT * FROM employee FOR SYSTEM_VERSION AS OF 1;

 -- Show the details of employee, such as schema and reserved properties(like location, current-snapshot-id, provider, format, format-version, etc)
 DESC EXTENDED employee;
 ```

 For more details about `CALL`, please refer to the [Spark Procedures description](https://iceberg.apache.org/docs/latest/spark-procedures/#spark-procedures) in Iceberg official document. \
-For more details about `Time travel`, please refer to the [Time travel description](https://iceberg.apache.org/docs/latest/spark-queries/#time-travel) in Iceberg official document.

 ## Iceberg backend-catalog support
 - HiveCatalog